minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 Batching transaction is the most complex structure.

-It requires a Pool UTxO, Batcher UTxOs (must include Batcher License Token) and Order UTxOs which are applying to the Pool UTxO
+It requires a Pool UTxO, Batcher UTxOs (must include Batcher License Token), Order UTxOs which are applying to the Pool UTxO and Order Batching Withdrawal Script

 Batcher will: